Bilel-BenTaher/EVSE-PFE/README.md

 # **Electric Vehicle Supply Equipment (EVSE) Final Year Project**

 This repository contains all files related to my final year project, which focuses on the development of Electric Vehicle Supply Equipment (EVSE).
-The project encompasses hardware schematics, design files, and firmware for the STM32U575VGT6 microcontroller, as well as peripheral device drivers and task management using FreeRTOS.
+The project encompasses design files, and firmware for the STM32U575VGT6 microcontroller, as well as peripheral device drivers and task management using FreeRTOS.

 ## **Project Structure**
 The repository is organized as follows:

-bash
-Copy code
 /Design/                # Contains design-related documents, including flowcharts, general functional block diagrams, and detailed diagrams of internal EVSE components.

 /core/                  # Contains the firmware code for the STM32U575VGT6, including source files for various sensors and peripherals.